asartalo/troupe/README.md

 ------------

 - This code has currently been tested on Linux (Ubuntu) and Mac OS X only.
-- Troupe will not work for environments that doesn't support creating symbolic links.
+- Troupe will not work for environments that do not support symbolic links.
 Windows Vista and Windows 7 seem to support this but Troupe hasn't been tested on those platforms yet.

 Help Out
 --------